Erastuskanyatta/PHP-Yii2-Framework/index.md

 At the top level, we have four directories;

 - backend

-While development of any web application, we have two things to be considered, the consumer/user facing side of the website and the admin panel or the dashboard.
+In the development of any web application, we have two things to be considered, the consumer/user facing side of the website and the admin panel or the dashboard.
 The backend directory serve the service of admin or the services which are restricted from the users.
 Now lets see whats inside the backend.Inside backend we have the following directories.
 ![backend](3.png)